Economics

 L11 Econ 1021 Introduction to Macroeconomics

-Business fluctuations: inflation and recession; monetary and fiscal policy; economic development.
-For a thorough introduction to economics, Econ 1011 also should be taken.
+Business fluctuations: inflation, recession; monetary and fiscal policy; economic development.
+For a thorough introduction to economics, Econ 1011 should also be taken.

 Credit 3 units.
 A&S IQ: SSC, AN Arch: NSM, SSC Art: NSM, SSC EN: S